sundarsan/ios/trivia.md

     override func viewDidLoad() {
         super.viewDidLoad()
-        // Make constants to describe size of view let width:CGFloat = 360
+        // Do any additional setup after loading the view, typically from a nib. let width:CGFloat = 320
         let height:CGFloat = 480

-        // Make a view and add it to the main view var newView:UIView = UIView(frame: CGRectMake(0, 0, width, height));
+        // Make the wall, the frame, and the image for the frame var wall:UIView = UIView(frame: CGRectMake(0, 0, width, height)) var frame:UIImageView = UIImageView(frame: CGRectMake(0, 0, width, height))
-        self.view.addSubview(newView)

-        // Make an image and add it to the imageView which was added to the
-        // view I created above
-        var newImage:UIImage = UIImage(named: "zacefron.jpg")
+        var image:UIImage = UIImage(named: "billgates")

-        imageView = UIImageView(frame: newView.frame)
-        imageView.image = newImage
+        // Put up the wall
+        view.addSubview(wall)
+        // Hang the frame on the wall
+        wall.addSubview(frame)

-        // Adding the image view to the new view I created newView.addSubview(imageView)
+        // Put the image into the frame frame.image = image
     }